 High costs and complexity

-RAID 60 is expensive to implement due to the need for many drives and a complex RAID controller, making it suitable primarily for enterprise environments where data protection and availability are critical.
+RAID 60 is expensive to implement due to the need for many drives and an advanced RAID controller, making it suitable primarily for enterprise environments where data protection and availability are critical.

 Slower write speeds